LOCUS: A Novel Decomposition Method for Brain Network Connectivity Matrices using Low-rank Structure with Uniform Sparsity: Methodology

 \subsubsection{A novel sparsity regularization}

 In LOCUS, we model each latent source $\bm S_\ell$ with a low-rank factorization.
 To obtain parsimonious results for the connectivity traits, we propose a new sparsity method that aims to achieve element-wise sparsity on the reconstructed connectivity traits based on the low-rank structure.
 Currently, the commonly adopted sparsity regularization methods in low-rank factorization and tensor decomposition methods fall into two major categories: the vector-wise sparsity constraint or low-rank matrix constraint \citep{raskutti2015convex,wang2018sparse}.
-The vector-wise sparsity methods aim to achieve element-wise sparsity of the column vectors $\{\bm X_\ell^{(r)}\}$ by minimizing a penalization terms based on the L1 or L2 norms of $\{\bm X_\ell^{(r)}\}$ \citep{zhou2013tensor, li2018tucker, fan2001variable,zhang2010nearly}.
-The low-rank constraint methods aim to recover a low-rank matrix via regularization on $\bm D_{\ell}$ such as minimizing the nuclear norm of $\bm D_{\ell}$ \citep{chen2013reduced,rabusseau2016low,fan2017generalized,yuan2016tensor}.
+The vector-wise sparsity methods aim to achieve element-wise sparsity of the column vectors $\{\bm x_\ell^{(r)}\}$ by minimizing a penalization terms based on the L1 or L2 norms of $\{\bm x_\ell^{(r)}\}$ \citep{zhou2013tensor, li2018tucker, fan2001variable,zhang2010nearly, eavani2015identifying}.
+The low-rank constraint methods aim to recover a low-rank matrix on $\bm S_{\ell}$ such as minimizing the nuclear norm of $\bm S_{\ell}$ \citep{chen2013reduced,rabusseau2016low,fan2017generalized,yuan2016tensor}.
 In LOCUS, our goal is to recover parsimonious connectivity traits $\bm S_{\ell}$.
 The existing vector-wise sparsity control and low rank constraint methods have certain limitations in achieving this goal.
-The vector-wise sparsity control, which aims to achieve sparsity in the column vectors $\{\bm X_\ell^{(r)}\}$, does not necessarily lead to the desired sparsity in the connectivity traits which depends on the dot product between the vectors.
-The nuclear norm method that aims to achieve low rankness in $\bm S_{\ell}$ does not necessarily lead to sparse estimates for the connectivity traits.
+The vector-wise sparsity control, which aims to achieve sparsity in the column vectors $\{\bm x_\ell^{(r)}\}$, may not lead to sparsity in the connectivity traits which depends on the dot product between the vectors.
+The nuclear norm method that aims to achieve low rankness in $\bm S_{\ell}$ does not necessarily lead to element-wise sparsity in $\bm S_{\ell}$.

-To achieve sparsity in the extracted connectivity traits to reduce false positives and improve the robustness of the results, we propose a novel sparsity regularization that aims to achieve element-wise sparsity on the reconstructed connectivity trait matrix based on the low rank structure. i.e. $\bm S_\ell= \L(\bm X_\ell \bm D_\ell\bm X_\ell')$.
+We propose a novel sparsity regularization that aims to achieve sparsity on the reconstructed connectivity trait matrix based on the low rank structure. i.e. $\bm s_\ell= \L(\bm X_\ell \bm D_\ell\bm X_\ell')$.
 The objective function for estimating the LOCUS model with the new sparsity control is defined as follows,